Griffith University and The University of Queensland Students Lighting the Way for Cutting Edge Fire ResearchRead all

 Established in 1998, the South East Queensland Fire and Biodiversity Consortium (SEQFBC) is a network of land managers and stakeholders devoted to providing a coordinated response and best-practice recommendations for fire management, fire ecology and the conservation of biodiversity in the South East Queensland (SEQ) region through education, community engagement and applied research.

 Hosting Arrangements and Supporting Organisations

-Following an extensive process to seek a new host for the SEQFBC, a partnership was created with SEQ Catchments, the regional natural resource management body for SEQ.
+Following an extensive process to seek a new host for the SEQFBC in 2010, a partnership was created with SEQ Catchments, the regional natural resource management body for SEQ.
 This partnership provides excellent opportunities for ongoing engagement with private landholders, public land managers and academic institutions in fire management and fire ecology research.

 Do you have a Bushfire Survival Plan?

 Even if you live in a city near bushland, bushfire is a threat to you, your family and your property.
-It is essential that you prepare a Bushfire Survival Plan - Prepare, Act, Survive.
+Do you know your risk?
+Will you stay or leave early?

 What do they mean by "Catastrophic" "Extreme" "Severe" etc.. when refering to fire warnings?

 Find out what the fire danger ratings mean and what action you need to take.
 See the daily fire danger ratings for Queensland.

 The Bureau of Meteorology provides an explanation of the national fire weather warnings here: http://www.bom.gov.au/weather-services/bushfire/index.shtml